Kequc/async-cacheify/README.md

 ## Errors

-The actual error thrown only occurs if the function was being invoked.
+The actual error thrown only occurs if the function was actually running.
 The rest are rejected with `'async_error'`.
 I consider this a best practice as throwing the same error multiple times when it only really occured once feels incorrect.

 If an error is thrown the cache is cleared.